solidi/writing/31-deconstructing-my-reading-habits.md

 ## Social Post

 I've deconstructed my reading habits by walking through a diagram.
+Alt  title: I drew a diagram of how I read books

 - My inspiration for reading #books comes from others.
 - When reading, I note what is interesting with vocabulary and symbols.